gabriwl165/python-web-framework/README.md

         )
         self.loop.create_task(self.router.dispatch(request))
 ```
-`json.loads` convert string body into JSON (e.g. dict in python)
+`json.loads` converts the string body into JSON (e.g., a dictionary in Python).
-So now, we can add a new route to handle the POST request.
+Now, we can add a new route to handle the POST request.
 ```python
 def hello_world_app(server: Server):
     async def hello_world(request: Request):